 - Action Prologue: A fight between a guard and a man trying to rob the Crimean gold, who ends up being killed via bring tossed off the high-speed train (and Pierce then passes the body by.
 Avoids being a Big-Lipped Alligator Moment via a conversation between Pierce and the organizers of the gold transport, showing that this is a semi-regular occurrence and that the measures in place make stealing the gold an Impossible Mission).
 In the book it's further implied that Pierce himself hired the man to probe the train's defenses.

-- Adapted Out: Most of the final act of the novel, including Agar's mistress ratting the heist team out, and Agar ratting Pierce out because he's being threatened to be sent to Australia.
+- Adapted Out: The film omits most of the final act of the novel, including Agar's mistress ratting the heist team out, and Agar ratting Pierce out because he's being threatened to be sent to Australia.

 - Bodybag Trick: Agar hides inside a coffin to gain access to the train's vault.